gcardi/Anafestica/QUICK_TOUR.md

 Now **close** the project.

-Close the project?
 Why the hell it's necessary to close the project?
-Because the template project contained in the IDE and used to initially create this application, as it is doesn't propagate the settings you made so far on all the platforms and their associated configurations.
-So now, with a simple text editor, we can go to remove the problematic values inside the project file (.cbproj).
+Because the template project contained in the IDE and used to initially create this application, as it is, doesn't propagate the settings you made so far on all the platforms and their associated configurations.
+So now, with a simple text editor, it's possible to remove the problematic lines inside the project file (.cbproj).

-Let's open the main project configuration file (but it's better to make a backup copy of this file first):
+Let's create a backup copy of the main configuration file of the project then open it in an editor:

 <img src="https://i.ibb.co/PGrNRth/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-14.png" alt="Fix project file from broken template"></a>

-Now, let's edit the file, e.g with Notepad: hence, let's remove all `<VerInfo_Keys>` tags from all nodes except the first one, which is usually `<PropertyGroup Condition = "'$ (Base)'! = ''">`:
+Now, let's edit the file: hence, let's remove all `<VerInfo_Keys>` tags from all nodes except the first one, which is usually `<PropertyGroup Condition = "'$ (Base)'! = ''">`:

 <img src="https://i.ibb.co/LJDXWnm/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-15.png" alt="Clear extra Ver Info Keys">

 Let's save the modified project file, then reopen it in the IDE.
 If you have problems, let's take the backup copy and try again.

 Now, let's reduce the size of the main form a bit: for example, with the Width property set to 340 and the Height property to 200.

-Next, copy into the clipboard the following snippet, then paste it to the main form:
+Next, let's copy into the clipboard the following snippet, then paste it into the main form:

 ```dfm
 object lblClock: TLabel